Inhomogeneous conformal field theory out of equilibrium: Introduction

 be an operator defining a non-equilibrium initial state in the sense that it replaces the combination $\b (H - \m Q)$ with a constant inverse temperature $\b$ and chemical potential $\m$ in the usual Gibbs measure \cite{LLMM2, GLM}.
 (We set $\hbar = k_B = 1$ for simplicity.)
 We are interested in expectations of the form

-for local observables $\cO_{j}(t_{j}) = \ee^{\ii H t_{j}} \cO_{j} \ee^{-\ii H t_{j}}$ ($j = 1, \ldots, n$) evolving under the inhomogeneous dynamics given by $H$ in \eqref{H_iCFT_introduction}.
-Here, locality means that each observable can be expressed as an integral of an operator with finite support (other notions in the literature include quasi- and pseudo-locality), see, e.g., \cite{Doy}.
-In principle, these observables can otherwise be arbitrary, but, for simplicity, we will restrict ourselves to the algebra of observables generated by the components of the energy-momentum tensor and the $\textnormal{U}(1)$ current together with so-called primary fields.
+for local operators $\cO_{j}(t_{j}) = \ee^{\ii H t_{j}} \cO_{j} \ee^{-\ii H t_{j}}$ ($j = 1, \ldots, n$) evolving under the inhomogeneous dynamics given by $H$ in \eqref{H_iCFT_introduction}.
+Here, locality means that each operator can be expressed as an integral of an operator with finite support (other notions in the literature include quasi- and pseudo-locality), see, e.g., \cite{Doy}.
+In principle, these operators can otherwise be arbitrary, but, for simplicity, we will restrict ourselves to the ``algebra of operators'' generated by the components of the energy-momentum tensor and the $\mathrm{U}(1)$ current together with so-called primary fields with products restricted to non-coincident points in space.

-The main proposition in this paper is a recipe that allows one to compute non-equilibrium expectations of the form in \eqref{cO_j_product} by mapping them to equilibrium ones:
+The main proposition (Proposition~\ref{Proposition:Main}) in this paper is a recipe that allows one to compute non-equilibrium expectations of the form in \eqref{cO_j_product} by mapping them to equilibrium ones: